 - Variety of bars and restaurants

-Pla del Real Positives
+Pla del Real Pros & Cons

 - Excellent Location: Situated near Jardín del Turia, offering green spaces and recreational areas.